 Every member of Bob’s team has been hand-picked and further groomed to manifest those ideals – to partner in the success of like-minded individuals, to share their excitement in bringing forth that artistic vision, to feel privileged to be in another artist’s creative process, and to fully realize the artistic equity from the investments already made.
 Bob’s team of in-house artisans insist that helping other professional creatives grow their careers is the most exciting part of what they do.
 It’s why they come to work and why they work at Reed.
 That mindset of success is very rare in today’s mindless and sometimes heartless internet-driven business models.

-In a world where “print-makers” run their businesses like carwashes — pushing your files through a robotic software-based system that has no capacity for understanding art, Reed is very different.
+In a world where “print-makers” run their businesses like car-washes — pushing your files through a robotic software-based system that has no capacity for understanding art or expression, Reed is very different.
 Every work is respected for its individuality because that’s the only way to get to the best representation of your work.
 We believe we both succeed when we make you the perfect print.
 Would we make more money by pushing out volumes of prints?
 Perhaps.
 But money is not always the measure of success.
 For us, success comes about by respecting you and the art-form.

 A print should never be viewed as just a print; it’s the embodiment of the your efforts and your spirit, and it’s an important vehicle for your success.

 We call it “Artists Working for Artists.”
-We hope you can call it the best decision you ever made.
+We hope you can call working with us the best decision you ever made.

 Your fellow artists at Reed Art & Imaging.